breatheco-de/content/src/content/lesson/what-is-dom-define-dom.md

 It is very common to need to change an element’s child.
 For example:

-+ Update all the LI childs of a specific UL to make their background red.
++ Update all the `<li>` children of a specific `<ul>` to make their background red.
 + Remove the first `<tr>` row of a `<table>`s.
-+ Hiding all the childs with a specific class.
++ Hiding all the children with a specific class.
 + And the list goes on!

-The best way to retrieve the childs of any DOM element is by using its childNodes properties – like this:
+The best way to retrieve the child elements of any DOM element is by using its childNodes properties – like this:

 ### element.childNodes

-This returns an array with all the element’s childs.
+This returns an array with all the element’s child elements.

 ```javascript{numberLines: true}
 var x = document.getElementById("myDIV");